Slokh/swordfish/README.md

 Swordfish is a POC static contract analysis tool built on Foundry.
 This implementation includes analysis of an ERC721 smart contract and whether it blocks transfers by an operator that does not enforce creator fees.

+For the POC and quick integration, I'm using a lightweight Go server to run CLI commands and return the validation response.

 ## Usage

 ```bash